 When Seagrass Vanishes

 Seagrass is being lost around the world at a rapid clip.
 One study estimated that a football field of seagrass disappears every half-hour—torn out by dredging, choked by polluted runoff, or killed by disease.
 That adds up to a loss of about seven percent of the world’s seagrass every year.
 It’s estimated that 92% of the seagrass has disappeared from the United Kingdom’s coast in the last century.

 When seagrass is destroyed, there are rapid, damaging effects throughout the marine ecosystem.
 For example, in Puget Sound in the United States, herring spawn in seagrass.
 If the seagrass disappears, the herring disappear, too.
-Then do the salmon that ate the herring have nothing to eat.
+Then the salmon that ate the herring have nothing to eat.
 Next, the orcas that preyed on the salmon are left without their primary food source.

 The loss of seagrass also has dire consequences for the climate emergency.
-Clearing an acre of seagrass can release three times as much carbon dioxide into the atmosphere as clearing three acres of rainforest does.
+Clearing an acre of seagrass can release three times as much carbon dioxide into the atmosphere as clearing an acre of rainforest does.

 As scientists have sounded the alarm about disappearing seagrass, conservation groups have taken up the challenge.
 As with any environmental challenge, there is more than one good way to approach the problem.